 The plant-based combinations that Srinivasan’s team have developed are ready-made for water treatment plants.
 Srinivasan says her compounds are interchangeable with chemical flocculants already in use at many facilities.
 “You do not have to have any new infrastructure built,” she says.
 “Just replace the synthetic materials that are being used with these materials.”

-Srinivasan calls for one gram of her polysaccharide combination per one liter of water, and given that many major municipal water operations treat tens of billions of gallons annually, it’s possible that widespread adoption of her solution could spark boom markets in okra and tamarind, similar to the way corn production shot up dramatically after ethanol standards were adopted.
-“The potential is there,” says Rodolfo Nayga, head of Texas A&M’s department of agricultural economics, “for the okra market to expand just like corn.”
+Though Srinivasan continues testing other concentrations, her present targeting of microplastics calls for one gram of her polysaccharide combination per liter of water.
+Given that big cities each treat hundreds of billions of liters annually, widespread adoption of her solution could spark a vast new market for okra and tamarind.
+This could be similar to the way corn production shot up dramatically as the market for ethanol expanded, said Rodolfo Nayga, head of Texas A&M’s Department of Agricultural Economics.

 We’re still a ways from economists predicting an okra boom, but it’s conceivable.
 Such an outcome would have been hard to imagine—for Srinivasan, let alone anyone else—all those years ago, when she was happily devouring her mother’s bhindi masala.

 This story appeared in the July 2022 issue of Texas Monthly with the headline “A New Use for Okra.”
 An abbreviated version originally published online on April 21, 2022, and has since been updated.
 Subscribe today.